AleksandraMiazek/CriminalRegime_game/README.md

 - the number of available bullets grows over time.
 Maximum 10 After 2000 points: 15 max
 - catching the backpack bonus gives you +10 bullets
-- the bullet becomes inactive when it touches the top of the canvas
 - after scoring a certain number of points, the enemies get faster
 - faster breakpoints for
 mumia: 200, 500, 1000, 3000